Quaker Meetings + Meeting Records

 - Meeting Records Online

 Many Quaker meeting records are online via Ancestry.com.
-On campus patrons may access the records here.
+On campus patrons may access Quaker records on Ancestry.com with this link (you may need to click the link twice).
 Ancestry subscribers with individual accounts may access them here.
 Records of the Monthly Meeting of Friends of Philadelphia, Northern District, Southern District, and Philadelphia Quarterly Meeting - may be accessed through the Philadelphia Congregations Early Records Project.

 - Microfilm Access